flagarde/LR-GLASS/README.md

 Content:
 --------------------------------------------------------------------------------

-  *item source	: Source files
+  *Item source	: Source files
-  *item cards		: Cards files
+  *Item cards		: Cards files
-  *item BuildMe.sh    : Script to compile the program *item RunMe.sh      : Just run ./RunMe.sh cards and take a cofee ;)
+  *Item BuildMe.sh    : Script to compile the program *Item RunMe.sh      : Just run ./RunMe.sh cards and take a cofee ;)

   >One script to rule them all,
   >One script to find them,